rev087/fancy-new-file/README.md

-Fancy New File is a plugin for Github's Atom text editor that gives you a handy dialog (accessible via `alt-cmd-n`) to create new files and directory trees by typing a relative path.
+Fancy New File is a plugin for Github's Atom text editor that gives you a handy dialog (accessible via `alt-cmd-n`) to create new files and directory trees by typing a relative path, with bash-like autocomplete support for paths.

 Based on sukoroda`s
 [Advanced New File](https://github.com/skuroda/Sublime-AdvancedNewFile)